-The Security Problem Description of a PP or PP-Module defines the threats the TOE faces, the assumptions about the TOE’s operational environment that bounds these threats, and any organizational security policies the organization deploying the TOE may implement to help mitigate the threats in a way that the TOE cannot explicitly enforce (e.g. by defining a password policy that is stronger than what the PP or PP-Module requires).
+The Security Problem Definition (SPD) of a PP or PP-Module defines the threats the TOE faces, the assumptions about the TOE’s operational environment that bounds these threats, and any organizational security policies the organization deploying the TOE may implement to help mitigate the threats in a way that the TOE cannot explicitly enforce (e.g. by defining a password policy that is stronger than what the PP or PP-Module requires).

-For an application TOE, the assumptions about its deployment in a cloud environment require both its platform and infrastructure to be considered.
-For a virtual device TOE, the assumptions about its deployment in a cloud environment require its infrastructure to be considered (since it is itself a platform).
+The purpose of this activity is to consider what an appropriate operational environment would be for the TOE in a cloud setting based on the assumptions defined in the PP. In the context of cloud evaluations specifically, it is important for the end user to have confidence that these assumptions are adequately met since not all aspects of the operational environment will be in their direct control.

-To determine the appropriateness of the existing SPD, perform the following steps:
+To determine the appropriateness of the existing SPD, the PP author should perform the following steps:

 For each assumption in the PP or PP-Module, determine if it applies to any cloud-specific use cases.
 If the assumption is not affected by a cloud deployment, then no further consideration is needed for it.

-Example: If there is an assumption that an environmental component is configured to communicate with the TOE to receive information from it, this is not cloud-specific because the onus for that configuration is on that component and not the TOE.
+Example: If there is an assumption that an environmental component is configured to communicate with the TOE to receive information from it, this is not cloud-specific because an environmental component outside of the cloud is responsible for that configuration.

-If the assumption does apply to cloud-specific use cases, determine if it is decomposed to the most granular level or if it is a general statement.
+If the assumption does apply to cloud-specific use cases, determine if it is decomposed to the most granular level or if it is a more general statement that could be made more granular.
+It is important to decompose assumptions to their lowest level so that all applicable security controls can be considered in the context of whether a cloud validation of the environment is sufficient to demonstrate that it can satisfy the assumptions.

 Example: An assumption that the TOE is protected by a network boundary device (i.e. firewall) is granular.
-An assumption that administrators are non-malicious is not granular because there are several ways in which malicious administration can be safeguarded against.

-If the assumption is not currently decomposed into a granular level, decompose it until all of its individual elements are described as separate line items.

-Example: An assumption that administrators are not willfully hostile can be further broken down into assumptions that privilege escalation by non-administrators are prevented, such as by physical security controls on the infrastructure, adequate credential protection, adequate enforcement of logical data separation mechanisms, and routine penetration testing against the overall system to ensure the continuous validation of these things.
+On the other hand, a general assumption that administrators are non-malicious is not granular because there are several ways in which malicious administration can be safeguarded against.
+This can be made more granular by further breaking it down into assumptions that privilege escalation by non-administrators are prevented, such as by physical security controls on the infrastructure, adequate credential protection, adequate enforcement of logical data separation mechanisms, and routine penetration testing against the overall system to ensure the continuous validation of these things.
 It can also include background checks or other vetting of administrators and split control that requires approval of administrative decisions.

-Once all of the assumptions related to cloud deployments are listed out in their most granular form, review the chosen baseline for any areas of overlap.
+Once all of the assumptions related to cloud deployments are listed out in their most granular form, review the chosen scheme for any areas of overlap.

-Example: For the non-malicious administrator assumption outlined above and using FedRAMP as the chosen baseline, the following NIST SP 800-53 controls that are used in FedRAMP can be used to show those assumptions are met by the environment:
+Example: For the non-malicious administrator assumption outlined above and using FedRAMP as the chosen cloud validation scheme, the following NIST SP 800-53 controls that are used in FedRAMP can be used to show that those assumptions are met by the environment:

 Credential protection: IA-5, part of FedRAMP Low